Costs Of Owning A Home: A Complete Guide

 Decks And Patios

-Adding a deck or patio to their yards is a common project for homeowners looking to upgrade their outdoor spaces.
+Adding a deck or patio is a common project for homeowners looking to upgrade their outdoor spaces.
 These projects can also be fairly costly: $7,700 on average for a deck, $3,400 for a patio.

 Upgrading Furniture And Appliances